 - When searching for the difference between them, the first thing you notice is the LCD monitor.
 A digital caliper has an LCD monitor where the result is shown.
 On the other hand, there’s no monitor on the dial caliper and vernier caliper.

 - Next, you don’t need any kind of calculation in digital Caliper.
 On the other hand, you have to calculate every kind of data you get from measuring the dial caliper.
 Because they are able to display the measurement immediately, digital calipers are much simpler to read than their dial-type counterparts.
 Compare to these two you need to know the process of calculation on the vernier caliper.
-Because the calculation process isn’t that easy on vernier caliper.
+Because the calculation process isn’t that easy on the vernier caliper.

 - There is no battery in the dial caliper and vernier.
 It doesn’t need any.
 But you must have a battery in a digital Caliper.

 - The cost of the digital Caliper is a bit higher than the dial.
 You can say a digital one is less affordable than a dial one.
-But compared to other vernier scale is far cheaper than these two.
+But compared to other vernier scales is far cheaper than these two.

-- The technology used in digital Caliper is more modernized than dial calipers and vernier calipers, where you can see digital calipers apply circuit boards and sensors and a rack-and-pinion system used in dial calipers.
+- The technology used in digital calipers is more modernized than dial calipers and vernier calipers, where you can see digital calipers apply circuit boards and sensors and a rack-and-pinion system used in dial calipers.

 - In contrast to the resistance dimension, A dial caliper is less resistant than a digital Caliper.
 On the other vernier caliper is more resistant than digital.
 So vernier caliper is the best in resistance dimension.